FlyingWorkshop/market-design/_sources/book/auction-theory.md

 3. losing bidders pay nothing
 ```

-We provide a sketch of the prooof.
-The details are left as an excercise.
+We provide a sketch of the proof.
+The details are left as an exercise.

 ```{prf:proof}
 Sketch: